Thelouras58/Thelouras58.github.io/_posts/2018-02-03-diploma-thesis.md

 Finally, through the results of the evaluation, we came up with conclusions to improve the usability of the application.
 So, a massive refactor has been done.
-We redesigned the UX of the app, the usability and some bugs in the gameplays.
+We redesigned the UX of the app, we improved the usability and fixed some bugs.

 supervisor professor: [Mr. Goumopoulos Christos](https://scholar.google.gr/citations?user=5C9JHkUAAAAJ)